PayDevs/awful-oss-incidents/README.md

 * (Aug.
 2021): Elasticsearch introduced a breaking change to its widely used JS client library `elasticsearch-js` to not work with AWS Elasticsearch and OpenSearch anymore. [[Github Issue](https://github.com/elastic/elasticsearch-js/issues/1519)]

 __Potential Solutions__
-* Not being dependent on a Company's library? [drawback: extra effort]
+* Not being dependent on OSS that has a Company behind it? [drawback: extra effort]

 ### Security Problems / Hacked Accounts / Criminal Intentions

-Causes: Oversight, No time for tests, Corrupt Dependencies, Hacks
+Most software system have flaws that can be hacked, used to extract data, or otherwise exploited by criminals.
+While their existance does not necessarily break the system it is prone to be exploited.

+Security problems are often caused by oversight, no time for tests, corrupt dependencies, or intended hacks.

 __Examples__
-* In September 2018, a small package called `event-stream` was infected with malicious code that targeted a specific company and could steal passwords for crypto accounts [NPM Incident Report](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident)
-  * In November 2018, it was discovered that a malicious package had been added as a dependency to version 3.3.6 of the popular package event-stream.
-The malicious package, called flatmap-stream, contained an encrypted payload that stole bitcoins from certain applications. npm administrators removed the offending package.[16][17]
+* (Nov.
+2018) A malicious package was added as a dependency to version 3.3.6 of the popular package `event-stream` by a new maintainer.
+The malicious package, called `flatmap-stream`, contained an encrypted payload that stole bitcoins from certain applications. [[NPM Incident Report](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident)]
 * (Oct.
-2021): The NPM account for the `UA-Parser-JS` library was hacked, to infect dependent systems with cryptominers and password-stealing trojans in a supply-chain attack.
-[Full Story](https://www.bleepingcomputer.com/news/security/popular-npm-library-hijacked-to-install-password-stealers-miners/)
+2021): The NPM account for the `UA-Parser-JS` library was hijacked, to infect dependent systems with cryptominers and password-stealing trojans in a supply-chain attack. [[Full Story](https://www.bleepingcomputer.com/news/security/popular-npm-library-hijacked-to-install-password-stealers-miners/)]
-* (Apr 2022): A flaw in the NPM registry allowed adding maintainers to own projects (a.k.a.
-"Package Planting") - giving a false sense of credibility / security of potentially harmful packages.
-[Full Story](https://www.bleepingcomputer.com/news/security/npm-flaw-let-attackers-add-anyone-as-maintainer-to-malicious-packages/)
+* (Apr 2022): A flaw in the NPM registry allowed adding random maintainers to own projects (a.k.a.
+"Package Planting") - giving a false sense of credibility / security of potentially harmful packages. [[Full Story](https://www.bleepingcomputer.com/news/security/npm-flaw-let-attackers-add-anyone-as-maintainer-to-malicious-packages/)]
-* In July 2018, the npm credentials of a maintainer of the popular `eslint-scope` package were compromised resulting in a malicious release of eslint-scope, version 3.7.2.
-The malicious code copied the npm credentials of the machine running eslint-scope and uploaded them to the attacker.[15]
+* (Jul 2018) The credentials of a maintainer on NPM were compromised resulting in a malicious release of `eslint-scope`, version 3.7.2.
+The malicious code copied the npm credentials of the machine running eslint-scope and uploaded them to the attacker. [[Post-mortem](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes/)]

 __Potential Solutions__
 * Write more tests / safe-guards [drawback: extra effort]